samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, it removes any [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) levels you have and ends the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition on you.
 For the next 24 hours, you regain the maximum number of Hit Points for any Hit Point Die you spend.

-This potion’s crimson liquid regularly pulses with dull light, calling to mind a heartbeat.
+This potion's crimson liquid regularly pulses with dull light, calling to mind a heartbeat.

 ### [Potion of Water Breathing](/magic-items/9228940-potion-of-water-breathing)